Map events

 self.mapView.disableGesturesMask = TTOptionGesturesDisableScroll;

-You can turn off more than one gesture by setting up the mask on properties like below:
+You can turn off more than one gesture by setting up the mask on properties as shown in the following examples:

 self.mapView.disableGesturesMask = TTOptionGesturesDisableScroll | TTOptionGesturesDisableZoom;

-If you want to enable gestures, setup the integer mask on a property like below:
+If you want to enable gestures, setup the integer mask on a property as shown in the following examples:

 self.mapView.disableGesturesMask = TTOptionGesturesDisableNone;